 - End of season cleanup, marketing, sales

 To stay updated on course planning and required readings and documents, please click here.

 This certificate course is open to the general public for a cost of $655.00 that includes

 - A registration fee of $50.00, charged at the time of registration in order to access the course webpage and online content

 - A certificate Cost of $400.00

 Qualified West Virginia Veterans will be eligible for funding through the WV Department of Veterans Affairs Re Education Act.
 This certificate is also GI Bill eligible for veterans located outside of West Virginia.
-The remainder of the balance ($629) will be charged in two installments, the first of which must be paid no later than October 14th.
-These fees cover books, the WVMSPA membership, the optional consultation, all academic and lab fees, and residential fees.
-This cost does NOT cover expenses for travel to or from weekend sessions in the fall or travel, lodging, or meals during the internship/mentoring in the spring.Travel:
+The remainder of the balance ($605) will be charged in two installments, the first of which must be paid no later than October 31st.
+Future Generations is also offering scholarships to Gold Star Families (families that have lost a member in military conflict).
+This scholarship will carry a $50 registration fee, and the remainder of the course fees are covered under the scholarship.These fees cover books, the WVMSPA membership, the optional consultation, all academic and lab fees, and residential fees.
+This cost does NOT cover expenses for travel to or from weekend sessions in the fall or travel, lodging, or meals during the internship/mentoring in the spring.

 The program will be taught by Dr. Mike Rechlin, member of the West Virginia Maple Syrup Producers Association Board of Directors, Author of Maple Syrup: An Introduction to the Science of a Forest Treasure, and WVDA Commodity Technical Assistant.